-Learn how your company can be eligible to obtain up to $26,000 per employee for wages that were paid during the pandemic.
-We can take full advantage of your New Jersey Employee Retention Tax Incentive with a brief application process that will take only 15 minutes of your time.
+Discover how your local business might be eligible to receive up to $26,000 per employee for wages that were paid during the pandemic.
+We can make the most of your New Jersey Employee Retention Tax Incentive with a short application process that will take only 15 minutes of your time.

-The Employee Retention Credit (ERC) is a Payroll Tax Credit that Paterson organizations can secure for the wages paid to employees during COVID-19.
+The Employee Retention Credit (ERC) is a Payroll Tax Credit that Paterson local businesses can obtain for the wages paid to employees in the course of COVID-19.
 The Credit was initially signed in March 2020 as part of the CARES Act.
 The credit was later expanded with the Consolidated Appropriations Act in December 2020 and the American Rescue Plan Act in June 2021.

 Business Owners can receive a refundable credit of up to $5,000 per employee in 2020, and up to $7,000 per employee, per quarter (excluding the 4th quarter) in 2021, for qualified employee wages for a total amount of up to $26,000 per employee.

-As a part of the American Rescue Plan Act, the ERC program works to supply aid to small businesses and in contrast to the paycheck protection program (PPP) loan, you are not required to pay back the ERC credit amount.
+As a component of the American Rescue Plan Act, the ERC program works to provide aid to small businesses and contrary to the paycheck protection program (PPP) loan, you are not required to repay the ERC credit amount.

 Please note: to qualify for the credit, you must have had an average of 500 or fewer full-time employees in 2019, 2020, or the first quarter of 2021.